695kede/xilinx-edge-ai/docs/DPU-Integration/README.md

 * USB webcam

 # Project Archive
-Download and extract the full tutorial archive from this repository and move the DPU Integration Tutorial sub-directory to your working area.
-This will create a directory named “dpu_integration_lab” with the directory structure as shown in the following figure:
+Download and extract the full tutorial archive from this repository and move the DPU Integration/reference-files sub-directory to your working area.
+Rename this directory to "dpu_integration_lab".
+You should end up with a directory structure as shown in the following figure:

 ![Directory Structure](./images/image1.png "Directory structure")